 Other leaves of absence only differ in that they’re based on the employee’s request—for personal and/or medical reasons—instead of the employer requesting the leave.

-Skipping an employee’s payroll (i.e. placing them on furlough), will not terminate their benefits.
-However, carriers’ rules differ—to be compliant, you’ll need to reach out to your carrier to find out how long an employee can keep their health benefits while they're not actively working.
+Skipping an employee’s payroll (ex. placing them on furlough), will not terminate their benefits.
+However, carriers’ rules differ—to be compliant, reach out to your carrier to find out how long an employee can keep their health benefits while they're not actively working.

 Once an employee returns to work and is paid through payroll, we’ll apply catch-up deductions to capture the deductions that were missed when payroll was not run for that employee.
 During the months that the employee is on furlough/leave, the employer is still responsible for paying the entire health insurance invoice to the carrier.
 This means that you’ll be covering the employee’s portion of the premium until we’re able to reinstate deductions upon the employee’s return.

-If an employee is not being furloughed, and will not be coming back to the company, follow the steps to dismiss them in Gusto.
+If an employee is not being furloughed, and will not be coming back to the company, follow the steps to dismiss them.

-If you're an admin with the required permissions, you can rehire a dismissed employee right in your admin Gusto account.
-If you don't see the option to rehire an employee, reach out to the primary admin of your company.
+Admins with the required permissions can rehire a dismissed employee in their admin Gusto account.
+If you do not see the option to rehire an employee, reach out to the primary admin of your company.

 To convert a contractor to an employee, follow the steps in this article.